wang-luhan/wang-luhan.github.io/_pages/about.md

   - /aboutme.html
 ---

-Cunyang Wei completed his Master's degree at the Institute of Computing Technology, University of Chinese Academy of Sciences, Beijing, China, in 2023.
-His primary research interests are high performance computing, high-performance deep learning systems, and heterogeneous computing.
-He has won the National Scholarship for Postgraduates, Outstanding Graduate of Beijing, etc.
+Luhan Wang is a master's student at the Institute of Computing Technology, University of Chinese Academy of Sciences, Beijing, China.
+His main research interests are high performance computing and heterogeneous computing.
+He has won the National Scholarship, Huawei Master Student Award and Provincial Government Scholarship, etc.

 For additional details, please refer to his [Full CV](./files/CV_Cunyang_Wei.pdf).